 Teams must make every reasonable effort to provide a qualified substitute rider to fulfil their entry obligations within 10 days of withdrawal.
-However the deadline for substitution or replacement of the entered rider is two hours after the end of the Free Practice 2 session for that class, except in the MotoGP class when the limit is 2 hours before the qualifying practice.
+However the deadline for substitution or replacement of the entered rider is four hours after the end of the P1 timed practice session for all GP classes, except in the MotoGP class when the limit is 2 hours before the qualifying practice.